-Buses do not all have seatbelts and even when they do‚ wearing them is rarely enforced causing a greater hazard for passengers.
-In addition to the risk of those traveling on the bus‚ there is also an increased chance for injury or death of those in the other vehicle.
-A bus can weigh upwards of 11 tons (22‚000 pounds) making it a lethal weapon in an accident.
+Buses do not all have seatbelts, and even when they do, wearing them is rarely enforced, causing a more significant hazard for passengers.
+In addition to the risk of those traveling on the bus, there is also an increased chance for injury or death of those in the other vehicle.
+A bus can weigh upwards of 11 tons (22,000 pounds) making it a lethal weapon in an accident.

 - Buses hitting pedestrians